hansroland/reflex-dom-inbits/tutorial.md

 It is relative to the directory you run your program from.
 * Depending on how you run your reflex-dom program, you have to copy your *.css files to the correct directory.
 * If the css file does not exist, or the path is wrong, the browser or WebkitGtk will simply ignore your css specs.
+* If you compile your program with *ghcjs* and run it with *chromium src/<program>.jsexe/index.html*, your working directory is *src/<program>.jsexe*.
+You have to manually copy the directory from *reflex-dom-inbits/css* to *src/<program>.jsexe*.
-* If you change your css files, the changes become active after a restart of your program.
+* If you change your css files, the changes become active after a reload of the *index.html* page in the browser.
-* If you run your program in the interactive shell with *ghcjs --interactive*, this example will not work.
-The interactive shell of ghcjs does not serve any files.
 * It is possible, to specify other options in your header element.
 * Unfortunately you have to annotate the type ```:: MonadWidget t m => m ()``` for the functions *headElement* and *bodyElement*.
 GHC is not able to infer these types and gives you a not so nice error message.
 * The *title* element in the header, will be used in the page tab of your browser.